DolevPeretz/Sora-Demo/README.md

 Intersection Observer (useInView)

-Session Storage for scroll position restoration
+Session Storage – Used for preserving scroll position

-Architecture
+🧠 Architecture
-ListCard – Main component that renders the image gallery.

-useGenerateImage – Custom hook that handles API requests based on the prompt.

-usePreloadImages – Hook that handles preloading of image batches.

-useScrollToSavedImage – Hook that restores the user's previous scroll position.

-Card and ImageGrid – Components for displaying images with adjustable aspect ratios.
+ListCard
+The main component responsible for:

+Fetching images from the API

+Handling infinite scroll

+Updating results when the prompt changes

+Managing aspect ratio via context

+useGenerateImage
+A custom hook using useInfiniteQuery to:

+Fetch images from the API

+Handle pagination

+Automatically refresh data when the prompt changes

+usePreloadImages
+Preloads image batches in the background

+Ensures smooth and complete rendering of each batch

+useScrollToSavedImage
+Restores the user’s last scroll position using sessionStorage

+ImageGrid & Card
+UI components for displaying images/videos according to the selected aspect ratio

+Each image can be opened in a full-screen detail view